 Valmet delivered a complete linerboard line from headbox to roll handling, including air systems, machine pulpers, a broke collection system and a quality control system.
 Valmet is additionally assuming full responsibility for mill maintenance operations for the entire production facilities at Greenpac Mill.
 Valmet will also supply PM 1 with board machine clothing in a multi-year agreement.

-“The board machine started on time and was producing good-quality product from day one.
+“The board machine started on time and was producing a good-quality product from day one.
 Valmet provided excellent support for commissioning and start-up to ensure a smooth transition to normal operations.
 I was very impressed with the overall simplicity and automation of the paper machine, which meant we reached safe, efficient production levels in a short time,” says Murray Hewitt, General Manager of Greenpac Mill.

 The Greenpac Mill's PM 1 produces lightweight containerboard out of recycled fiber.